-The Washington Avenue Arts District is a state-recognized cultural district in Houston and home to several converted warehouse studio buildings consisting of more than 300 studios of artists and creative entrepreneurs, as well as vast amounts of exhibition and event space.
+The Arts District Houston is a state-recognized cultural district in Houston and home to several converted warehouse studio buildings consisting of more than 300 studios of artists and creative entrepreneurs, as well as vast amounts of exhibition and event space.
 Because of this unique congregation of creative space, the Arts District boasts one of the highest concentrations of working artists in the United States.
 Check out the Fresh Arts team’s favorite district spots for the ultimate arts immersion weekend in the Bayou City.

 The Omni on Riverway features the work of local artist David Adickes throughout the hotel, while the JW Marriott is across from the Art Blocks and also features local artists’ work throughout the building.

 Friday, 7 p.m. – Head over to the Arts District Houston for dinner at Stanton’s City Bites and try one of Houston’s best burgers.
 Stanton’s menu includes original, turkey and veggie burgers.

 Friday, 8 p.m. – Now it’s time for drinks at Julep, where you can sip on crafted cocktails, spirits and wine from former Pass & Provisions chef Adam Garcia.
 This old-school restaurant is housed in an industrial 1880’s uniform factory, which features a stunning copper bar and a beautiful outdoor patio.

 Follow drinks with a show at any of these Arts District Houston theaters: